 Location: Burgas, Bulgaria

-Minimum Length of Stay for Volunteers: One session, 14 days
+Minimum Length of Stay for Volunteers: One session, 14 to 21 days

 Room and Board Arrangements

 The accommodation of the archaeological team and the students is in the House-Museum "Lamartine".
 The house is situated in the very centre of the Old Town in Plovdiv and is a National monument of culture.
 The house offers seven spacious rooms decorated in Renaissance style, large kitchen and dining room and a beautiful garden.

 Academic CreditNumber of credits offered: none